top of page

 The General Strike of 1926 was a rupture in society.

-The infamous derailment happened on 10 May 1926, seven days into the nine-day UK General Strike, when striking miners uncoupled a rail on the mainline Edinburgh to London railway.
+The infamous derailment occurred on 10 May 1926, seven days into the nine-day UK General Strike, when striking miners uncoupled a rail on the mainline railway through Cramlington.

 The intent was to derail a blackleg coal train that the Northumberland miners felt was undermining the strike.
-Unfortunately for the perpetrators, it was a passenger train, the carriages of which were part of the Flying Scotsman service being pulled by locomotive No.2565 Merry Hampton.
+Unfortunately for the perpetrators, it was a passenger train, the carriages of which were part of the famous Flying Scotsman service, pulled by No. 2565 Merry Hampton.
+British Pathé recorded the chaotic aftermath.

 Despite 281 passengers aboard the train, the volunteer driver had been warned of trouble ahead and slowed down, meaning when the engine and five carriages were derailed, no one was killed.